 - Java: Launch the conversion program by double-clicking on the

-want to convert files or click the Entire directory, including sub
+to convert files or click the Entire directory, including sub checkbox to

 To convert a directory/subdirectories using the Windows program, due to Windows file dialog's inability to select a directory, select instead any file in the directory to provide the program a cue as to what directory is to be converted; in cases if there is no file available to be selected, create in that directory an empty file that has the same file extension as the type of file you want to perform conversion on.

 - Use the file filter to choose the type of files to work on.
 Select the files or

 directory to be converted from the file dialog box.
 Multiple files can be selected

 by clicking on the files while pressing and holding Shift or Control key down.

 - Click Convert.
 A message box will appear shortly indicating the directory